Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 designation of the Master Plan while at the same time

-insure the continued use of the vested existinq use.
+insure the continued use of the vested existing use.
 No

 expansion of industrial uses are proposed in the area.